yangcas/yangcas.github.io/_pages/cv.md

 ### PAMT: Phase-based Acoustic Ranging and Motion Tracking in Multipath Fading Environments (IEEE INFOCOM'19 and ACM MM'18)
 #### My contributions:
 - I proposed and implemented a fine-grained ranging system on commercial mobile devices (e.g., smartphones).
-The key insight is that the acoustic phase change can be used to achieve accurate distance measurement.
+The key idea is that the acoustic phase is used to achieve accurate distance measurement.
 A prototype system of ranging is implemented on a standard Android smartphone, which could monitor human breathing, as shown in the figures below.

 <table style="text-align:center" class="center">